Airedale Terrier

 • President Theodore Roosevelt was a huge fan of the Airedale Terrier.
 He is quoted as once saying, “An Airedale can do anything that any other dog can and then lick the other dog.”

-• During the First World War the Airedale Terrier was known for its great courage in the face of overwhelming danger.
-One example is when an Airedale named Jack reportedly ran through intense enemy fire to deliver a message to another trench line over half a mile away.
-Jack delivered the message with a broken jaw and a badly broken leg, dropping dead moments after his arrival.
+• During the First World War the Airedale Terrier was known for its great courage in the face of overwhelming danger, running through enemy fire to deliver messages between trenches.

-• The Airedale Terrier, equipped with a keen sense of smell and eager hunting instinct, has also served in the role as a search and rescue dog.
+• Having a keen sense of smell and eager hunting instinct, the breed has also served in the role of search and rescue dog.

 Get a quote